GravJump

 01

-Lenders review your bank statements — typically 12 to 24 months — and calculate your qualifying income based on your average deposits.
+Lenders review your bank statements — typically 12 to 24 months — and calculate qualifying income based on average monthly deposits.

 02